T

 Groceries & self-catering

-• Jumbo: Another major supermarket with a good selection of gluten-free items, often clearly labeled.
-They also carry some international brands.
+• Jumbo: Another major supermarket with a good selection of gluten-free products, often found alongside the regular baked goods or in a dedicated aisle.

 Practical tips